Rolando Villazón: Stage Direction

-Recording Career and Television Appearances
+Recording Career and Television and Film Appearances

 In addition to his appearances on the opera stage, he maintains an active recording career.
 He has recorded four solo CDs with Virgin Classics and is additionally featured, along with Patrizia Ciofi and Topi Lehtipuu, on the recording of Il combattimento di Tancredi e Clorinda by Claudio Monteverdi, conducted by Emmanuelle Haïm.
 An album of zarzuelas (Gitano, Virgin Classics) conducted by Plácido Domingo, was released in Spring 2007.
 The U.S. version of his album Viva Villazón (Virgin Classics) was released in September 2007.
 Villazón sang "La Prima Luce" on the 2014 Yanni/Plácido Domingo/Ric Wake collaboration album Inspirato.

 In 2007, Villazón switched his recording company and signed an exclusive long-term contract with Deutsche Grammophon.
-For DG, Rolando Villazón has recorded over 20 CDs and DVDs so far which have received numerous prizes.
+For DG, Rolando Villazón has recorded over 20 CDs and DVDs, which have received numerous prizes.
 His discography includes leading roles in complete recordings of six operas by Wolfgang Amadeus Mozart, conducted by Yannick Nézet-Séguin.

 In early 2010 he was a mentor and judge in the ITV show Popstar to Operastar.
 From 2012 - 2015, he was the host of the German Echo Klassik awards.
 Since 2011, he has hosted his own programme on Arte TV, featuring the "Stars of tomorrow".
-He presents a daily show on Germany's Klassik Radio and hosted a show on France's Radio Classique.
+He presents a daily show on Germany's Klassik Radio and hosts a show on France's Radio Classique.

+Villazón appeared as an Italian opera singer in the 2024 film Cabrini.